What is Public Affairs?

 The public affairs mission...a noble cause, a call to action.

 The public affairs mission defines a primary way in which an education at Missouri State University is different from that of other universities.
+The University has long embraced ethical leadership, cultural competence and community engagement as the three foundational pillars of our institutional identity.
+We reaffirm and elevate these enduring commitments by formally adopting them as our core university values.

 Public affairs is primarily a perspective and, therefore, is intended to be pervasive in the experience of students.
 It is about cultivating civic virtues and strengthening the bonds that unite people.
 Campus members work to create a learning environment where: